sphen/mia-tasks/client/README.md

 # mia tasks

-Dead sexy, super streamlined task manegment app.
+Streamlined task manegment app with a hint of RGB.